stefbraun/symbolic-computation-examples/README.md

 4. nn.py             - neural network with 2 layers, native python
 5. nn_theano.py      - neural network with 2 layers, ported to theano

+Note that the data, weights and biases are defined to fixed values in order to be able to compare the results.

 # Theano-examples